Table of Contents

-Your heroine pulled a screaming woman out of a serial killer’s panel van.
-She looked him full in the face before he decided to cut his losses and drive away, doors flapping behind.
+Your heroine, I’ll call her Danielle, pulled a screaming woman named Sarah out of a serial killer’s panel van.
+Danielle looked him full in the face before he decided to cut his losses and drive away, doors flapping behind.
 Our heroine has been interviewed by the homicide detective, who knows that this case is related to the 13 other women pulled off local streets in the early morning hours by an unknown white male driving a white panel truck.
 He has pulled some women out of their own driveway.

 How Not to Do It

 There are several ways to write a fight scene badly.
 Today, you can see fights on YouTube, so people know that most fights don’t involve heroes in crane stances fighting multiple opponents one at a time, each opponent helpfully waiting his turn until the bad guy ahead of him is defeated.
 In cheesy fight scenes, the protagonist is never surrounded and attacked at once, there’s a ton of round-kicking and not a lot of punching, and no one ends up on the ground.
 The protagonist is knocked unconscious and wakes up the next morning with a headache, gradually works loose his bonds, and escapes out of a window.
 Then there is the recipe method: